The Marvellous Boy: Sources

 Some of the characters have similarities to well-known people in Sydney, such as the Moran family.
 Esther's plight resembles that of Juanita Nielsen in the 1970s.
 Ray has suggestions of businessman Abe Saffron and his partner Jim Anderson, who did die of bird flu.
 In his Introduction to the text, director David Berthold also compares Malcolm to property developer Frank Theeman (p. x) But such similarities are so numerous and diverse that the play is clearly no roman à clef.

+Critical reception

+Stephen Dunne, writing for The Sydney Morning Herald had difficulties with th eplay: "Perhaps it's a middle section of the trilogy problem, but this play feels very thin.
+There are some cliched ideas, the characters don't really go anywhere, and the conclusion (after the needless and momentum-sapping interval) will surprise few."